-- 159. Designing a car is expensive and time-consuming even with the use of computers because of the difficulty of getting all the varied departments to work together.
+- 165. Designing a car is expensive and time-consuming even with the use of computers because of

+- (p.
+32) the difficulty of getting all the varied departments that are to work together.
 Mercedes-Benz created a unique centralized web-based system that cuts the design and production process by at least two years, thus providing customer value.
-This is an example of
+This is an example of a(n)

-- A. a point of similarity.
+- A. point of similarity.

-- B. an innovation-oriented mission.
+- B. innovation-oriented mission.

-- C. an action program.
+- C. action program.

-- D. an operational goal implementation.
+- D. operational goal implementation.

-- E. a competency.
+- E. competency.

-Competencies are an organization's special capabilities, including skills, technology, and resources that distinguish it from other organizations and provide customer value, such as Mercedes-Benz's central web-based design system.
+Competencies are an organization's special capabilities, including skills, technology, and resources that distinguish it from other organizations and provide customer value, like Mercedes-Benz's central web-based design system here.